Sometimes, the very best museums in London just don’t cut it.

 The Fan Museum | Greenwich

-Wind turbines – big fans.
-We’re also huge supporters of Greenwich’s Fan Museum, which is not only the only museum in the country dedicated solely to fans, it also has the world’s largest collection – 5,000 fans dating back 1,000 years.
+This place has a lot of fans.
+Because Greenwich’s Fan Museum is not just the only museum in the country dedicated solely to fans, it also has the world’s largest collection – 5,000 fans dating back 1,000 years.
 Plus, there’s a mural-adorned orangery and secret Japanese garden where you can take tea.

 –